 I tested the Sennheiser Momentum wireless by leaving my phone on the other side of the room and managed to get a pretty strong signal without losing the connection or any break in audio quality.
 An additional feature for easy pairing is the NFC in Sennheiser Momentum wireless that instantly connects when placed near a smartphone.
 Pairing is automatic once you tap on the left earcup and the NFC prompt becomes visible on your phone to pair.
 If you don’t want to go wireless then there is a 2.5mm cable for wired use with a secure locking mechanism.

 With the Sennheiser HD1, the performance does alter your experience.
-I feel a bit flustered to mention that these are identical in connectivity, performance, and usage.
+I feel a bit surprised to say that these are identical in connectivity, performance, and usage.

-The controls on the Sennheiser HD1 remains the same as the Momentum wireless – the right with the buttons for volume and media controls and the left for NFC pairing.
+The controls on the Sennheiser HD1 remain the same as the Momentum wireless – the right with the buttons for volume and media controls and the left for NFC pairing.

-Battery life of the Sennheiser HD1 is 20 hours as claimed by the company and I managed to squeeze the exact amount with active noise cancelling on.
+The battery life of the Sennheiser HD1 is 20 hours as claimed by the company and I managed to squeeze that exact amount out with active noise cancelling on.

-There is barely any hiss from the ANC in the Sennheiser Momentum wireless and works very well in different outdoor conditions.
+There is barely any hiss from the ANC in the Sennheiser Momentum wireless and it works very well in different outdoor conditions.
 I tested it on roads, cafes, and subways and found that these noise cancelling headphones do block most of the noises but I was able to pick up some small conversations when the volume was set to medium.
-Unlike the Bose QC 35 ii, which shuts the entire world, the Sennheiser Momentum wireless still needs to go a long way.
-There is noise cancellation mic on the earcups that cancels out most of the sound to give you a pleasant listening effect.
+Unlike the Bose QC 35 ii, which shuts out the entire world, the Sennheiser Momentum wireless still has a long way to go.
+There is a noise cancellation mic on the ear cups that cancels out most of the sound to give you a pleasant listening effect.
 Phone calls are also great to listen to.
-The Sennheiser HD1 has similar microphones and do deliver the same quality of audio clarity.
+The Sennheiser HD1 has similar microphones and delivers the same quality of audio clarity.

-ANC on the Sennheiser HD1 was similar to the Momentum wireless but given the latest and upgrade model, I felt the comfort in these was higher but only by a hairline difference.
+ANC on the Sennheiser HD1 was similar to the Momentum wireless but given the latest and upgraded model, I felt the comfort in these was higher but only by a fraction.
 Though upgraded, they don’t match up to the Bose ANC quality.

 The sound is exactly the same.
-I would go far to mention that the drivers in both these headphones are the same.
-The clinical exactness can be felt even to the laymen if given a chance to test.
-The bass-boost sound signature, neutral soundstage and a muddy mids in the classical songs are visible here too.
+I would go so far as to mention that the drivers in both these headphones are the same.
+The clinical exactness can be felt even by the laymen if given a chance to test.
+The bass-boost sound signature, neutral soundstage and muddy mids in the classical songs are visible here too.
 Sennheiser has geared both the headphones for the modern crowd, so people interested in classical music will find them hard to like.